Why do we hate doing laundry?

 Wash clothes everyday

-We are creators of habit.
+We are creatures of habit.
 We do things a certain way because it’s how we’ve always done them.
 You may do laundry once a week because that’s what your mom did.
 If this isn’t working for you, it’s time to switch up your laundry routine.

 Doing one small load a day really reduces the overwhelm.
 Finish one complete cycle, daily: wash, dry, fold and put away.
 Doing this can help keep the overwhelm at bay.